Generic

 None

-compute_reward(terminated, truncated, info)
+compute_reward(terminated, info)

 For the corresponding MDP to be stationary, the computation of the reward is supposed to involve only the transition from previous to current state of the simulation (possibly comprising multiple agents) under the ongoing action.